strapi/strapi/docs/3.0.0-beta.x/community/contributing-guide.md

 Some people choose to support Strapi by [purchasing Swag from our Store](https://strapi.io/shop), (and then proudly wearing it!).

-Any way you choose to contribute to Strapi is welcomed and appreciated.
+All contributions are highly appreciated and welcomed.

 ## Open-Source & MIT Licensed

 Strapi is open-source under the [MIT license](https://github.com/strapi/strapi/blob/master/LICENSE.md).
 All work done is available on [GitHub](https://github.com/strapi/strapi).

-The core team, as well as any contributors, send pull requests which then go through the same validation process.
+The core team, as well as any contributors, send pull requests which go through the same validation process.

 ## Code of Conduct